bcduggan/qubes-ansible/README.md

 ## Examples

-See the [examples](examples/) directory for sample playbooks and role tasks demonstrating common usage scenarios.
+See the [examples](EXAMPLES.md) for sample playbooks and role tasks demonstrating common usage scenarios.

 ## Development status